Skip to main content

 Description

-A simple mood tracking device that allows users to record their daily emotional state by pressing buttons.
-The device saves these states and displays a graph of the last 7 days on a small LCD screen, providing a visual representation of emotional patterns.After the 7 inputs a mood analysis will be done via ChatGPT with its API
+A simple mood tracking device that allows users to record their daily emotional state by pressing buttons representing their mood state.
+The device saves these states and displays a graph of the last 7 days on a small LCD screen, providing a visual representation of emotional patterns so that the user can see his ups and downs.After the 7 inputs a mood analysis will be done based on the mix of emotions.

 Motivation